 Nestled between Mother's neck and shoulder, with Mother's long fur blanketing her, Pet was warm, but spent a very restless night.
 She kept thinking she heard the approach of the dreaded Hunters.
 She was scared and angry.
 Those monsters had killed her parents, had wiped out the colony, and had murdered countless numbers of Mother's people.
 They might one day find the homeworld of Pet's people... if they hadn't already.
 Her thoughts suddenly chilled her.
 She might be the only one of her kind left anywhere.

 Pet feared these creatures terribly, but hated them more.
 She couldn't stop thinking about the aftermath of previous visits.
 She and Mother would investigate a suddenly silent friend some valleys away, only to find them gutted and dismembered and missing some toes or teeth taken as trophies.
 Such events left her trembling with nausea and revulsion.
-Pet had barely any memories of the extermination of the human colony, but the horror stayed fresh.
+Pet had barely any memories of the extermination of the human colony, but the feeling of horror stayed fresh.
 She could vaguely remember her parents' daily attempts to communicate with enormous, friendly Mother being suddenly interrupted one day by sounds of explosions and cries, and she could remember Mother having tucked her into the warm neck-pouch and ambling as fast as she could into the dark forest, all the while murmuring that she must be calm and quiet, that bad people had hurt her family and wanted to hurt her, that they needed to get away.
 Pet had been terrified.
 Now, around twenty years later the fear remained, but anger had grown with it.

 Before daylight Pet crept out of the cave and made her way awkwardly in the darkness toward the remains of the human colony, where the Hunters now were.